wnorcbrown/serde-numpy/README.md

 # serde-numpy

-serde-numpy is a library for deseriliazing JSON (or MessagePack) directly into numpy arrays.
+serde-numpy is a library for deserializing JSON directly into numpy arrays.

 ## Motivation
 If you've ever done something like this in your code: